I´m Prof. Dr. Holger Sommer and I am currently employed as a

-I´m teaching right now about 80 students per semester and I´m supervising now 2 MsC and 1 PhD students here in Fiji.
+I´m teaching right now about 40 students per semester and I´m supervising 2 PhD students.

 I undertake research within the areas of petrology, mineralogy and geochemistry.
 My work on metamorphic, igneous petrology and mantle petrology deals with the formation and recycling of continental and oceanic crust from the microscale to the macroscale.
 This work employs analytical facilities including SHRIMP, EPMA and LA-ICPMS, and software such as PerPleX and TWQ.
 Fluid rock interaction is another part of my petrological investigations, here I´m studying several hot springs in the South Pacific to in respect to geothermal energy.
 My mineralogical work assesses components of the planetary volatile cycle, including water and carbon dioxide.
 I´m using Synchrotron Based FTIR with a micrometre-scale resolution to determine the distribution of volatiles in Nominally Anhydrous Minerals.
 My geochemical interests lie in understanding the distribution of REE, LREE and HREE in the granulite-eclogite facies transition zone.
 My research activities are around the globe, but especially in the USA, Greenland, Germany, Morocco, Tanzania, Botswana, Namibia, Lesotho, South Africa, Antarctica and Fiji.